ofiryakobi/debm/README.md

 ```

 We will start by defining the two prospects simulating 100 trials decision-making problem described in Erev and Roth (2014).
-This problem is a choice between two prospects: a status quo which gives 0 (zero) all the time, and a risky prospect
+This problem is a repeated choice between two prospects: a status quo which gives 0 (zero) all the time, and a risky prospect
 that gives 1 most of the time (90%) or -10.

 We will define the status quo, and name it accordingly: